jasonrichardsmith/google-cloud-ms-demo-on-aws-nanovms/README.md

 but there is only one.
 We could use catalog but catalog services do not support health checks (as far as I could tell from my research).
 Agent service registration should have no impact on functionality.
+Please see below for Consul logging

+## Consul Logging

+Logging for all the shop services should work right away.

+Consul logging will not be working righ away due to a chicken and egg issue.
+To get Consul logging working, scale up your Consul ASG up to around 7 instances, wait a few minutes and scale back down.
+Logging should work for the new Consul instances.

 ## Bugs